jhoblitt/yokogeek/README.md

 the [Yoko theme](http://www.elmastudio.de/wordpress-themes/yoko/).

 It consists of minor modifications primarily to better handle wide pre tag content as is common for code and command line examples.
+It also adds a few new page templates that, unlike the base Yoko templates, do not allow comments.

 Installation
 ============